nallen05/old-norse/bifrost/README.md

 - TERMINAL OUTPUT: For example, pressing an arrow key on the keyboard or moving the mouse.
 - INPUT TO THE TERMINAL: You can also use escape sequences to trigger low-level commands such as changing the background color or clearing the screen.

-RUNE-READ/RUNE-WRITE map between escape sequences & simple s-expressions in order to make it easier to interact with the terminal emulator from lisp.
+BIFROST-READ/BIFROST-WRITE map between escape sequences & simple s-expressions in order to make it easier to interact with the terminal emulator from lisp.

 ## RUNES

-RUNE-READ/RUNE-WRITE are like READ-CHAR/WRITE-CHAR except that they read/write "runes", which can be either of the following:
+BIFROST-READ/BIFROST-WRITE are like READ-CHAR/WRITE-CHAR except that they read/write "runes", which can be either of the following:
  - "Simple runes" which are characters like `#\a` or `#\Newline`
  - "Complex runes", which are list of the format  `` `(,NAME ,@PAYLOAD) `` that represent an escape sequence.
 Example: `(:MOVE-CURSOR row column)` or `(:UP-ARROW)`

 RUNE-CASE is like CASE, except that it makes it simpler to dispatch off of runes

-RUNE-READ always sets `*RUNE*` to the last rune read.
+BIFROST-READ always sets `*RUNE*` to the last rune read.
 If it was a complex rune, then `*RUNE-NAME*` & `*RUNE-PAYLOAD*` are also set to match.
 Otherwise they are set to NIL.

 ## CBOXES